LanLi2017/yw-idcc-17/README.md

 ## Installing

+Notes that the bash scritps are tested on Mac platform for now.
+More testing for Windows platform will come soon.

 1. The following free software are required in order to run  this demo.

   * XSB: a Logic Programming and Deductive Database system for Unix and Windows.
 It is available at [XSB homepage] (http://xsb.sourceforge.net).
 The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html).